John Denison (MP)

 He married twice.
-(1) 5 March 1787, to Maria Charlotte (died 1794), daughter of Isaac Webb Horlock of Ashwick, Somerset; with whom he had two sons and one daughter.
-(2) December 1796, to Charlotte, daughter of Samuel Estwick the elder; with whom he had nine sons and three daughters.
+First on 5 March 1787, to Maria Charlotte (died 1794), daughter of Isaac Webb Horlock of Ashwick, Somerset; with whom he had two sons and one daughter.
+The second marriage was in December 1796, to Charlotte, daughter of Samuel Estwick the elder; with whom he had nine sons and three daughters.
 His third son with Charlotte was William Denison (1804-1871), colonial administrator.
 He was the father-in-law of Charles Manners-Sutton and the father of Viscount Ossington, who both became Speaker of the House of Commons.